ChalmersGU-data-structure-courses/OpenDSA/RST/en/Design/ADT.rst

    be clear, but the implementation for lists has not been specified.

+There are often several possible implementations of the same ADT.
+The reason for this is that it is usually not possible to implement all operations efficiently, and often there is a trade off:
+As an example, it could be the case that you can make operation A or B efficient, but not both.
+And some applications might use A more often than B, while other applications use B more often.
+Another example is that one implementation could be efficient for small datasets (thousands of elements), while another implementation is more efficient for large datasets (millions of elements).
+Therefore there is usually a need for several different implementations of the same ADT.

+REMOVE:
 One application that makes use of some ADT might use particular member functions of that ADT more than a second application, or the two applications might have different time requirements for the